Categories

 On June 28, the Hungarian-Austrian archduke, who had just survived an assassination attempt, drove across the bridge in an open car.
 The 19-year-old revolutionary Gavrilo Princip happened to be there.
 It was he and his Black Hand organization that failed in their attempt to assassinate the duke on the first try.
 But now he lashed out and shot and killed Franz and his wife Sophie.

 In itself, it was a bloody assassination by the 19-year-old revolutionary Gavrilo Princip, but it subsequently reached new heights when the assassination became the starting point of the First World War.
-Until 1993, the bridge was called the Princip’s Bridge.
+Until 1993, the bridge was called the Prince’s Bridge.

 Alois Schönn - At the Latin Bridge in Sarajevo.

 Friedrich Alois Schönn (1826–1897) was an Austrian history and genre painter.
 He specialized in oriental historical painting, landscapes, and oriental motifs.
 He undertook numerous study trips to Hungary, France, the Balkans, Turkey, Egypt, Italy, Galicia, Holland, Greece, Syria, and Palestine.
-In 1848 he belonged to the volunteer Tyrolean company, took part in the fights in Hungary and Italy, was arrested in Komorn, and condemned to death but released by imperial troops.
+In 1848, he belonged to the volunteer Tyrolean company, took part in the fights in Hungary and Italy, was arrested in Komorn, and condemned to death but released by imperial troops.

 Currency